Call us when you need an emergency dentist near Essendon, VIC

 - Safe sportsmanship – Contact sports rank high on the list of causes for oral injuries.
 Often, these emergencies can be avoided with proper safety gear.
 You can get custom-made mouthguards for children and adults from Smile in Style.
 We also advocate the use of helmets and other appropriate safety gear.

 - Teeth are for food – Do you chew on ice, hold objects in your mouth, or open stubborn packages with your teeth?
 If so, you are risking chips, fractures, and other dental injuries.
 Your teeth should not be used for anything other than chewing food.

-- Taking care of orthodontics – Invisalign aligners are removed for cleaning.
-However, if you wear classic orthodontics, you need to be careful when cleaning your teeth.
-Using a toothpick or other sharp object, or even brushing aggressively, can break a wire.
+- Taking care of orthodontics – If you have standard orthodontics with wires and brackets, you will need to be careful when cleaning your teeth.
+Using a toothpick or other sharp objects, or even brushing too hard, can break a wire or bracket off.